Reasonable Adjustments

 Aim

 To ensure candidates have unimpeded access and equal opportunities to attend Mountain Training leadership courses.
-Mountain Training aims to ensure its qualifications are accessible to all individuals capable of demonstrating their leadership competence.
+Mountain Training aims to ensure its qualifications are accessible to all individuals capable of independently demonstrating their leadership competence.

 Despite the accessibility of Mountain Training qualifications, if a candidate with a particular requirement requires extra assistance, this will be done.
 In such cases, Mountain Training England will make, or allow its providers to make, reasonable adjustments for candidates with particular requirements to ensure that they can access courses and demonstrate attainment.
 Special requirements may include;